It is very common for a young boy to want to start lifting weights.

 Follow these guidelines to maintain a safe and successful weight training program for a boy:

 Most adults, after a good workout, may not be able to lift the next day, at least not the same muscle groups they worked out the day before.
-However, a boy, lacking common sense may want to push himself to lift too soon.
+However, a boy, lacking this understanding may want to push himself to lift too soon.
 Making sure his muscles have adequately recovered means that his workouts will be maximized but it will also avoid any weight lifting related injuries as well.

 Use the exercise finder to find the perfect exercises for males of any age!